 - Endurance athletes

-- Whey Protein Concentrate, less pure than Isolate, it contains a little more fat and lactose
+- Concentrate, less pure than Isolate, it contains a little more fat and lactose

-- Whey Protein Blends, a blend of whey protein concentrate and whey protein isolate
+- Blends, a blend of whey protein concentrate and whey protein isolate

 This is the purest product with the highest quality, although it’s a little bit more expensive.
-However the price is worth it, since it does not contain fat or carbohydrates and delivers the highest amount of protein per gram, with the lowest amount of calories.
+However, it is worth the money, since you get the purest whey protein without barely any fat nor carbohydrates (lactose).

-- This is the purest form available on the whey protein market
+- It is the purest form of whey protein available in the market

-- Ideal to increase muscle mass and reduce fat
+- It is ideal to increase muscles and burning fat

-- It’s more expensive than concentrate and protein blends
+- It’s more expensive than concentrate and blends

-This protein is beneficial for people trying to gain weight, but not for people wanting to lose weight or getting ready for competitions.
+This protein can be beneficial for those who are trying to gain weight, but someone who wants to lose weight or prepare for a competition could have problems.

-The different is 15% per gram.
-A 30g serving of whey protein isolate contains 25 grams of protein and 105 calories, while whey protein concentrate contains 21 grams of protein and 130 calories per serving.
+There is a 15% difference per gramme.
+A 30g portion of whey protein isolate contains 25 grammes of proteins and 105 calories, while the same amount of concentrate contains 21 grammes of proteins and 130 calories.